mna/gred/doc/features.md

 # gred - feature coverage

+Legend: `√` means fully supported, `ø` means not supported, and `≈` means partially supported (see comment for details).

+## High-Level Features

+This is a *tl;dr;* version of the 2.8 Redis-compatibility status of the project.

+* `redis-cli` and RESP-based clients compatibility: √
+* Pipelining: ≈ (to be tested)
+* Telnet: ø
+* Clustering, sharding, partitioning, replication, twemproxy support: ø
+* Signal handling: ø
+* Persistence: ø
+* Configuration: ø

+The commands support is detailed in the next section.

 ## Commands

-This section lists the implemented commands. `√` means fully supported, `ø` means not supported, and `≈` means partially supported.
+This section lists the implemented commands.

 The commands are listed by category, as it is on the [redis website][redis].